F

 To provide developers and security professionals with a practical, actionable framework to reduce friction and increase developer velocity in the context of application security.

 We believe security should be relentlessly practical for software engineers.
-We also believe that security has more to offer than secret test suites.
+We also believe security teams have more to offer than secret test suites.

 Key Concepts